 The Free Application for Federal Student Aid (FAFSA) is an application for financial aid made up of scholarships and grants that the government awards to students based on their needs.

 Unfortunately, many students who would qualify for FAFSA funds don’t even complete the application.
 A recent study on found that $3.75 billion in financial aid went unclaimed in by the high school graduating class of 2021.
-That means more than 800,000 students were eligible but didn’t claim their fair share of FAFSA grants and scholarships.filling-out-the-fafsaThe average amount awarded hovers around $3,900.
+That means more than 800,000 students were eligible but didn’t claim their fair share of FAFSA grants and scholarships.The average amount awarded hovers around $3,900.
 Not bad for about a half-hour of work, right?
 Simply filling out the application is half the battle for most people.
 If you’re getting ready to fill out the FAFSA, follow these tips to make it quick, painless, and worth your time.

 Are you curious about filling out the FAFSA?
 Try the FAFSA Coach.
 It'll walk you through what to expect.